 Concurrent programs, on the other hand, allow students to take both academic and language courses in the same term or semester.
 They’re ideal for students who may have less time – perhaps only one semester – to devote to their study abroad experience.
 Concurrent programs are also perfect for students whose home universities require at least one academic course, in addition to language studies.

-Which program is right for you?
-Concurrent and Pathway programs both meet the needs of students with solid academic standing but not quite strong enough language skills.
+Which is right for your study abroad, a pathway program or concurrent program?
+Both meet the needs of students with solid academic standing but not quite strong enough language skills.
 Both programs offer students the opportunity to study abroad while taking into account students’ individual timelines, areas of improvement, and academic goals.

 To learn whether a concurrent or pathway program is best for you, speak with an SAF student counselor today.